-In June 2010, Chalice exercised an option to acquire all the shares in Dragon Mining (Eritrea) Limited which held a 20% interest in the Zara Project.
+In June 2010, Chalice exercised an option to acquire all the shares in Dragon Mining (Eritrea) Limited ("Dragon Mining")which held a 20% interest in the Zara Project.
 Exercise of this option took Chalice's interest in the Zara Project to 100% (subject to Eritrean Government project participation rights).
-The consideration paid to acquire Dragon Mining's interest was A\$8 million and 2 million ordinary shares in Chalice.
-The Chalice shares are subject to a 12 month escrow.
-There is a further payment of A\$4 million upon delineation of a 1 million oz gold mineral reserve directly within the Zara Project.
+The consideration paid to acquire Dragon Mining's interest was A\$8 million and 2 million Shares.
+The Shares were subject to a 12 month escrow period.
+There is a further payment of A\$4 million due upon delineation of a 1 million oz gold mineral reserve directly within the Zara Project.